dkllrjr/dkllrjr.github.io/about.md

 I really have quite a few interests, I've done research on the atmospheric boundary layer but I'm also interested in computation (particularly in quantum computing and other forms of computing), mathematics, and light and optics.

 If you want to know more, or are interested in getting in touch, go ahead and send an email.
-I'll replay as soon as I can.
+I'll reply as soon as I can.